 10 Challenges to Working Internationally

 Working in other countries is not mystifying.
-Good manners, good sense and a happy family are the key ingredients.
+True, it has its own challenges but good manners, good sense and a happy family are the key ingredients.

-If everything else works and any member of your family hates the experience you’ll be moving home soon. if you can make them part of the advent, you and your family can become true internationalists.
+If everything else works and any member of your family hates the experience you’ll be moving home soon.
+If you can make them part of the adventure, you and your family can become true internationalists.

 A key is to remember all the things that go wrong in your home organisation.
 The same will happen when you shift jobs but without the cultural comfort of known surroundings you’re apt to become a grumpy complainer, poor-talking your new location.

 So, your own attitude, your family, your collective sense of adventure can make working internationally an exciting component of your life.